-Airport expansion is an issue of intense public debate due to the potential impacts on climate change and the quality of life of affected local communities.
+Airport expansion is an issue of intense public debate due to the potential impacts on climate change and the guality of life of affected local communities.
 This paper is the first study to analyse the relationships between airports and multiple subjective well-being measures by merging national-level population statistics with noise measurement maps for seventeen English airports.
 The presence of daytime aviation noise was found to negatively impact five subjective well-being measures.
 We found a marginal negative association with every additional decibel of aircraft noise.
 We found no significant association between well-being and living within night-time noise contours or living in close proximity to an airport.
-Living under air traffic flight paths harms peoples' overall and momentary well-being, equivalent to around half the effect of being a smoker for some well-being measures.
-The subjective well-being method findings support a wider revealed preference literature showing lower market demand in areas affected by aviation noise.
+Living under air traffic flight paths harms peoples' overall and momentary well-being method findings support a wider revealed preference literature showing lower market demand in areas affected by aviation noise.